Grills & Fire Code Requirements

 The specific code sections are as follows:

-NFPA 1:10.11.7: For other than one- and two-family dwellings, no hibachi, gas-fired grill, charcoal grill, or other similar devices used for cooking, heating, or any other purpose, shall be used or kindled on any balcony or under any overhanging portion or within 10 ft (3 m) of any structure.
-Listed electric ranges, grills, or similar electrical apparatus shall be permitted.
-(Per NFPA 1, Uniform Fire Code, Florida 2007 Edition)
+- NFPA 1:10.10.6.1 (2015): For other than one- and two-family dwellings, no hibachi, grill, or other similar devices used for cooking, heating, or any other purpose shall be used or kindled on any balcony, under any overhanging portion, or within 10 ft (3 m) of any structure.

 PLEASE NOTE: Many condominiums or apartment complexes have regulations on the use of barbecue grills that exceed fire code requirements.
 Please check with your management staff to see what requirements or exceptions apply to use of grills at your complex.